 - Champs Fleurs

-The credit price will apply if you wish to pay a down payment and installments.
+- Payment Plan: A credit price, usually 10% more than the cash price, is available if necessary.
 The down payment is 60% of the credit price plus the administration fee.
 The remainder is paid in installments before the end of the course.

 This course prepares you to become a Certified Fibre Optics Installer (CFOI) from the ETA.